Soil and Water Board

 USDA Service Center at 844 Wallace Grove Road, Shelby, NC 28150.
 Meetings are open to the public.

-Supervisors for the Cleveland County Soil and Water Board are Randy McDaniel, Jeff Cornwell, Ted Wortman, Roger
+Supervisors for the Cleveland County Soil and Water Board are Randy McDaniel, Sherri Greene, Ted Wortman, Roger

 Eaker, and Michael Underwood.